Vision Metron TFE Team Edition Extension Installation Tips and Info

 We measured the minimum and maximum armrest width once installed on a Cervelo P5 with the EX10 pad mount.
 The stock Cervelo armrests can be set to a minimum width of 12cm (measured center-to-center of armrest), and a maximum width of 22cm.
 The twelve mounting holes on the Metron TFE Team extensions provide the same 12cm to 22cm measured center-to-center range.

-The armrests pads and the carbon fiber support area is identical across all three sizes.
+The armrest pads and the carbon fiber support area are identical across all three sizes.
 The walls of the armrest support measure 11 cm across, and the outside walls are approximately 5.5cm tall, measured from the highest point of the wall to the center of the armrest pad (image below).

 The back of the armrest to the tip of the extension grip rises approximately 15cm in the medium size.